black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Notice that the remainders array is the binary representation of the number 6, but in reverse order.

 Use the .reverse() method to reverse the order of the remainders array, and .join() with an empty string as a separator to join the elements into a binary number string.
 Then, set result.innerText equal to the binary number string.

+# Step 34
+Your decimalToBinary function works well, but there is an issue – because of the condition in your while loop, it only works for numbers greater than 0.
+If you try to convert 0 to binary, nothing will get added to the page.

+To fix this, add an if statement to check if input is equal to 0.
+Leave the body of the if statement empty for now.